 Women and Digital Inclusion – WoDin is a Community Interest Company (CIC), that exists for the benefit of our Liverpool Community of Black Immigrant Women.
-We aim to Bridge the Gap and engage BMW women in activities and events and opportunities to reduce Social and Digital exclusion.
+We aim to Bridge the Gap and engage BME women in activities, events, and opportunities to reduce Social and Digital exclusion.

 To learn more about us, read our story 👇